theKashey/rewiremock/README.md

  - relative.
 A bit sily, proxyquire-like behavior.
 Will override only first level deps, and will wipe a lot of modules from a cache.
  - nodejs.
 Common support to `usual` node.js application.
 Will absolutize all paths.
 Will wipe cache very accurately.
  - webpack-alias.
 Enabled you to use webpack aliases as module names.
  - childOnly.
 Only first level dependencies will be mocked.
+ - protectNodeModules.
+Ensures that any module from node_modules will not be wiped from a cache.
+ - toBeUsed.
+Adds feature.
+The only plugin enabled by default.
  - disabledByDefault.
 All mocks will be disabled on create and at the end of each cycle.
- - protectNodeModules.
-Ensures that any module from node_modules will not be wiped from a cache.
+ - usedByDefault.
+All mocks to be used by fact (reverse isolation)
  ```javascript
  import rewiremock, { addPlugin, removePlugin, plugins } from 'rewiremock';